MohidFarhan/MohidFarhan.github.io/_posts 2025-08-30-Measuring-The-Universe.md

 Once again, since we know M, we can easily know everything else needed to use the distance modulus formula.

 But by using the Type 1a supernovae as standard candles, our distance determination range increases to a whopping 1 Gpc, by using the James Webb Space Telescope.
 This is the equivalent to 3 billion LY.
 This upgrade means that the aliens would now see an Earth restricted only to unicellular, microbial life.
-This younger, 1.5 billion year old Earth was a lot hotter than today, with completely different continents, and a whole lot of volcanic activity and crater formations.
+This younger, 1.5-billion year old Earth was a lot hotter than today, with completely different continents, and a whole lot of volcanic activity and crater formations.
 It is believed that Mars had liquid water at around this time, though that is debatable.

 ## Cosmological Redshift